A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 \subsection{Scenario 2: \acf{REE} Exploration}

-\acp{REE} are valuable for various technologies on Earth, such as electronics, magnets, or batteries.
-Hence, the in situ supply of \ac{REE} on the Moon could facilitate the construction and maintenance of those technologies for lunar infrastructure.
-They are concentrated in KREEP material, containing potassium (K), \acs{REE}, and phosphorus (P), but also radioactive, heat‑producing elements (e.g., thorium) that are detectable via remote sensing \cite{anand2012brief}.
-While these proxies can infer the approximate horizontal distribution of \acs{REE}‑bearing deposits, their vertical extent and internal nature remain poorly characterized, constraining assessments of accessibility and \ac{ISRU} potential \cite{ligeza2025exploring}.
+\acp{REE} are valuable for technologies such as electronics, magnets, and batteries, and their in situ supply on the Moon could facilitate lunar infrastructure.
+They are concentrated in KREEP material, which contains radioactive, heat-producing elements (e.g., thorium) detectable via remote sensing \cite{anand2012brief}.
+Their vertical extent and internal nature, however, remain poorly characterized, constraining \ac{ISRU} assessments \cite{ligeza2025exploring}.

-Based on the orbital proxies, we identified several KREEP hotspots on the lunar nearside using Lunar QuickMap.
-Our chosen scenario targets a prominent site on the Aristarchus Plateau next to the Aristarchus crater, shown in Figure~\ref{fig:scenario2}.
+Our scenario targets a prominent KREEP site on the Aristarchus Plateau (Figure~\ref{fig:scenario2}).
+The terrain consists primarily of rocky ejecta with slope angles up to \SI{25}{\degree}, and line-of-sight communication may be hindered by boulders and topographic undulations.

-We define a landing zone centered around \SI{23.52}{\degree}N, \SI{311.21}{\degree}E with a terrain slope of \SI{1.09}{\degree} and a rock abundance of 0.007.
 We propose an initial exploration strategy along the white lines in Figure~\ref{fig:scenario2}a, sampling along the ejecta of the Aristarchus crater, as indicated by the rock abundance in Figure~\ref{fig:scenario2}d.
-The terrain consists primarily of rocky ejecta, including densely packed boulder fields and smaller craters, with slope angles up to \SI{25}{\degree}.
-Line-of-sight communication with the lander may be hindered in areas of the ejecta blanket where boulders and topographic undulations obstruct the signal.
-The equatorial location of the site enables a mission lasting one lunar day.

-The scouts for this site are equipped with gamma‑ray and neutron spectrometers, instruments that allow the remote detection of radioactive thorium and local KREEP hotspots \cite{ligeza2025exploring}.
-Scientists then investigate these hotspots in situ using an \ac{XRF} for elemental analysis and a laser-induced mass spectrometer for isotopic composition.
+Scouts equipped with gamma-ray and neutron spectrometers remotely detect thorium and local KREEP hotspots \cite{ligeza2025exploring}, which scientists then investigate in situ using \ac{XRF} and laser-induced mass spectrometry.